xpipe-io/xpipe/CONTRIBUTING.md

 - [dist](dist) - Tools to create a distributable package of XPipe
 - [ext](ext) - Available XPipe extensions.
 Essentially every concrete feature implementation is implemented as an extension

-## Modularity

-All XPipe components target [Java 21](https://openjdk.java.net/projects/jdk/20/) and make full use of the Java Module System (JPMS).
-All components are modularized, including all their dependencies.
-In case a dependency is (sadly) not modularized yet, module information is manually added using [extra-java-module-info](https://github.com/gradlex-org/extra-java-module-info).
-Further, note that as this is a pretty complicated Java project that fully utilizes modularity, many IDEs still have problems building this project properly.

-For example, you can't build this project in eclipse or vscode as it will complain about missing modules.
-The tested and recommended IDE is IntelliJ.
-When setting up the project in IntelliJ, make sure that the correct JDK (Java 21) is selected both for the project and for gradle itself.

 ## Development Setup

 You need to have an up-to-date version of XPipe installed on your local system in order to properly